 The Pulpit Rock was formed during the last Ice Age around 10,000 years ago when a glacier carved out the edge of the cliff.
 Massive weight and pressure from walls of frozen water and ice broke off big angular blocks of the mountain in a slow and methodical push that eventually receded to reveal the fjord below.

 In spite of the amount of tourists that visit this precarious location, no guardrails or restraints have been built.
 Local officials want to preserve the natural beauty of the cliff.
 To date, there have been no accidents on the site.

 Each year, tourists from around the world come to Norway to take in the majestic views of nature dramatically highlighted by the epic proportions of Pulpit Rock.

-Truly hypnotic and mesmerizing, Pulpit Rock provides an exhilarating experience visitors will not soon forget.
-A true “bucket list” destination, the precarious cliff sits spectacularly 1,982 feet above Lysefjorden, opposite the Kjerag plateau and delivers unforgettable breathtaking views of a lifetime.
+Truly hypnotic and mesmerizing, Pulpit Rock providing an exhilarating experience visitors will not soon forget.
+A true “bucket list” destination, the precarious cliff sits spectacularly 1,982 feet above Lysefjorden, opposite the Kjerag plateau and delivers unforgettably breathtaking views of a lifetime.